Mahith0534/churnpred/README.md

 ## Dataset
 The dataset used for this project includes the following features:

--Customer tenure
+- Customer tenure
--Monthly Charges
+- Monthly Charges
--Total Charges
+- Total Charges
--Contract type (Month-to-month, One year, Two years) -Internet Service type
+- Contract type (Month-to-month, One year, Two years)
+- Internet Service type
--Payment Method
+- Payment Method
--Churn (Target variable: Yes/No)
+- Churn (Target variable: Yes/No)
 ## Future Improvements
--Fine-tuning the model with more advanced hyperparameters.
+- Fine-tuning the model with more advanced hyperparameters.
--Expanding features to improve prediction accuracy.
+- Expanding features to improve prediction accuracy.
--Deploying the model via a Flask API (optional).
+- Deploying the model via a Flask API (optional).